geotrev/core-flux/README.md

 ### Subscribe to a store

-Last but not least, to subscribe to a store, provide the class or function instance (`this` for either a class or constructor function) and an **array of paths** to properties in the store.
+To subscribe to a store, provide the class or function instance (`this` for either a class or constructor function) and an **array of paths** to properties in the store.

 ```js
 import { subscribe } from "./my-store"